 - 1. Before class, make a sample student book page.
 Precut figures for younger students. - 2.
 Distribute a copy of the student book page for lesson 1 and the supplies to each student. - 3.
 Explain the activity and work the page together.
 Talk about the little pictures.
 Talk about the beginning and the end.
 Show your completed page.
 Younger students will need help cutting apart the pictures. - 4.
 Before students glue, have them put the pictures where they belong.
 Display your page where they can see it for reference.
 Have a helper check to make sure they are in the right positions. - 5.
 Distribute any crafts students made and the Strong Kids at Home take-home paper and outside cover wrap (for parents) to students who are leaving the room at this time. - 6.
-Challenge students to complete the student book page during the coming week and identify which shape has no beginning and no ending.
+Challenge students to complete the student book page during the coming week.